 Kim started by building out a manifesting system and a fuel management system, as these were a couple of systems that were in the most need of replacement from the previous application suite.
 This went well, and went into production, which provided a great deal of confidence.
 In early 2016 she committed to a path of full conversion to an AppSynergy-based solution by spring of 2019 when IBM said they would no longer support their legacy AS/400.
 She is well on track having built the applications listed as of late 2018.

-Sokil's systems run on a single simple data model consisting of fewer than 50 tables.
+Sokil's systems run on a single database consisting of fewer than 100 tables.
 There is a very small amount of code for business logic (a few exception routines, triggers and notifications coded as PSMs).
 She is very intentionally avoiding writing code as much as possible, partly for maintainability and partly to help those to whom she will eventually turn over the care and feeding of the system.

 Her AppSynergy applications have all the attributes that are far too often missing in deployments of this type, including ease of understanding and ease of change.
 I asked about the effort to make a routine change and a difficult change.